Son by Lois Lowry

 Claire manages to visit and volunteer at the infant nursery centre in her spare time and meets her son.
 What ensues is a stirring story about loss, maternal instincts and the conflict of nature versus nurture…until Claire tries to escape and is shipwrecked and has amnesia and magic and irritating characters and YA romance tropes and disappointment.

 I was so excited when I first started reading Son.
-It made me realise that I am completely fascinated by ‘the Community’ and how the subtle elements of fantasy are intertwined with a story about a deeply oppressed society.
+It made me realise that I actually am fascinated by ‘the Community’ and how the subtle elements of fantasy are intertwined with a story about a deeply oppressed society.
 Everything about it is sophisticated, both in writing style and in plot.
 However, the moment Lowry ventures out of the Community everything ceases to make sense and the characters become somehow both cartoonish and dull.

 This review is part of my 2017 Reading Challenge.